Dr. Michael’s Story

 Her fear was that she was going to be deaf, but after visiting her first ENT and being told they couldn’t’ do anything, she met Dr. Shannon Frymark and everything changed.

-The first time that retired nurse Martha experienced the signs of hearing loss was when she repeatedly noticed that the sounds that she heard were muffled.
+The first time that retired nurse Martha experienced the signs of a hearing loss was when she repeatedly noticed that the sounds that she heard were muffled.

 She felt like admitting that she needed help required her to admit that she was old.
 Her first impressions of Aim Hearing & Audiology was how comfortable and warm the office was.